uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### 1. Responsible Data Usage:
    - Ensuring that data collected from users is used solely for the purpose of improving navigation efficiency and not for any unauthorized or unethical purposes.
 ### 2. Equity and Fairness:
+   - Ensuring that the system benefits all users equally and does not favor certain groups over others.
+Special attention will be given to providing accurate and efficient routes for all areas, including less affluent neighborhoods.